alphabreacher/a/markdown-sample.md

   * the other one

-Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.
+Note that --- not considering the asterisk --- the actual text content starts at 4 columns in.

 > Block quotes are
 > written like so.